9. Jupyter Notebooks

 You can build this with:

-singularity build jup-custom.sif jup-custom.def
+apptainer build jup-custom.sif jup-custom.def

-and once it is finished building, you can enter the sif file with the singularity shell command, or start jupyter directly with singularity run.
+and once it is finished building, you can enter the sif file with the apptainer shell command, or start jupyter directly with apptainer run.
 You still have to forward the connection as described above before you can open the notebook in a browser.
 To save your notebook, in the browser you can use Save As from the menu.
 For more information on running jupyter lab and notebooks, see the official jupyter documentation.

 9.3.3.
 Notebook resources